PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed --inputFileList of pathena/prun for whitespaces in list

 0.4.5 (7/4/2012)
   * improved warning message of the brokerage
   * updated pathena/prun to show missing files in the debug mode